Hydrospheredata/mist/README.md

 Mist—is a thin service on top of Spark which makes it possible to execute Scala & Python Spark Jobs from application layers and get synchronous, asynchronous, and reactive results as well as provide an API to external clients.

-It implements Spark as a Service and creates a unified API layer for building entrprise solutions and services on a top of a Big Data lake.
+It implements Spark as a Service and creates a unified API layer for building enterprise solutions and services on top of a Big Data lake.

 ![Mist use cases](http://hydrosphere.io/wp-content/uploads/2016/03/scheme.png)